ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot.md

 We finally did it!
 You should now have a working bot.
 You can test it!

+Final steps to run the bot:

+1. Fill in the `config.py` file
+2. create database using `db.py`
+3. run `main.py`

 All files must be in the same folder.
 To start the bot, you need to run `main.py` file.
 You can do it in your IDE, or in terminal like this:

 ```